 - Perfume – After reducing the oil on your hair, you also need to smell nice and baby powder has this catered for thanks to the fragrance in it.
 However, some baby powders are fragrance-free and this goes down to your preference

 - Color – Well, I know what you are thinking.
 Baby powder is naturally white.
 Yes.
 However, some ladies would not want that powdery look.
 But there are some hacks to alter the white powdery residue on your hair.

-You will realize that baby powder in itself is treated as dry shampoo since you will only apply it directly to your hair.
+You will realize that baby powder in itself is treated as dry shampoo since you will only apply it directly on your hair.
 There is no ‘special’ way to mix ingredients to make dry shampoo from baby powder.
-So once you get it right on your suitable baby powder, you will have ‘made’ dry shampoo, and you can go ahead to apply it sparingly on your hair.
+So once you get it right on your suitable baby powder, you will have ‘made’ dry shampoo and you can go ahead to apply sparingly on your hair.

 Now here comes another question?
 Are the results the same?